 I have recently finished a temporary position for the Vice President for Research and Innovation at Maynooth University.
 This role has required me to collect, collate, and overall summarise a vast amount of data regarding sabbatical policies across the world.
 I am also versed in programming in Python which has allowed me to scrape data from websites and analyse the large datasets that have been gathered.
 I have provided lectures on export controls which required me to learn an entirely new subject area.
 Lastly, I have gathered and analysed a large dataset regarding different research outputs for universities across the globe.

-I have just finished working as a researcher with LERO and the Esports Science Research Lab at the University of Limerick.
+I worked as a researcher with LERO and the Esports Science Research Lab at the University of Limerick.
 The project I was involved with is concerned with quantified performance of esports gamers.
 More specifically, we examined different combinations of mice and mousepads to determine if there is an optimal combination for esports gaming.